 The lively entertainment area of Dotonbori is Osaka’s most famous tourist destination and renowned for its gaudy neon lights, extravagant signage, and the enormous variety of restaurants and bars.
 Read more

 Ohatsutenjin-dori Shotengai is a covered shopping arcade packed with eateries, bars and other entertainments in an area of Umeda called Sonezaki located near Osaka and Umeda Stations.
 You can find all kinds of restaurants here and of course plenty of local Osaka specialties.
 Read more

 Osaka Central Fish Market is just one part of the Osaka Municipal Central Wholesale Market complex which also comprises vegetable and fruit markets.
-Osaka is famous as a gourmet city, and because so much of Osaka’s food supply passes through here it is the heart of the city.
+Because so much of the Osaka’s food supply passes through this market, it is considered the heart of this famous gourmet city.
 Read more